-- Soil, Forage, and Grassland Health and Productivity - Develop new forages or forage management strategies that address: forage agronomy concerns, forage productivity (both yield and quality) and animal performance.
-Develop new tools and/or methodologies for improving forage and grassland productivity including, soil health and productivity; resulting in increased sustainability and production.
+1. Forage and Grassland Productivity - Develop new forages or forage management strategies that address forage agronomy concerns and productivity (both yield and quality).
+Develop tools / methodologies for improving forage and grassland productivity including, soil health and landscape biodiversity monitoring.

-- Environmental Sustainability - Develop tools and/or methodologies that producers can use to improve their ability to remain profitable in tandem with environmental requirements (e.g. water quality, nutrient management), and/or to remain profitable when faced with adverse environmental conditions (e.g. flood, drought).
+3. Environmental Sustainability - Develop tools / methodologies for producers to build sustainable farm management strategies that improve their ability to remain profitable in tandem with environmental requirements (e.g. water quality, nutrient management), and/or to remain profitable when faced with adverse environmental conditions (e.g. flood, drought).

-- Animal Health and Welfare - Develop tools and/or methodologies that allow producers to proactively address current and forecasted animal health concerns, improve cattle handling practices, and improve herd selection; implement the updated Code of Practice for the Care and Handling of Beef Cattle (2013) that address market requirements and consumer confidence.
+4. Animal Health and Welfare - Develop tools / methodologies for producers to proactively address current and forecasted animal health concerns, improved cattle handling practices, and implementation of the updated Code of Practice for the Care and Handling of Beef Cattle (2013) to address market requirements and consumer confidence

 MBFI Call for Proposals

-Project information and results are to be extended to producers using new and novel techniques that are designed to improve adoption rates.
-The information should also be extended to the general public, policy makers and the media so they can make informed choices about the beef and forage industries.
+Project information and results are to be communicated to producers using techniques that are designed to improve adoption rates.
+Findings will also be extended to the general public, policy makers, and the media to engage informed decision making regarding the beef and forage industries.

-The purpose of this call is to gather potential project proposals that fit the priorities of this initiative as defined in the attached 2017 MBFI Project Proposal Application.
+The purpose of this call is to gather potential project proposals that fit the priorities of this initiative as defined in the 2019 MBFI Project Proposal Application.
 Please see Information for Researchers under the Research tab on MBFI’s website for proposal templates.